-A known inhibitor in green, aligned with two hits from the ViCi software, in the binding pocket of beta lactamase.
-Important interactions maintained are highlighted with red circles and those created for exploration with full red spots
+Figure 2: A known inhibitor in green, aligned with two hits from the ViCi software, in the binding pocket of beta lactamase.
+Important interactions maintained are highlighted with red circles and those created for exploration with full red spots.

 Previous and current research

-Structure-based drug design: We make use of various novel algorithms and, through their combination (Langer et al., 2012), develop new tools for drug discovery.
-The ViCi software allows for the in silico screening of known ligands to provide new leads for drug design.
+We make use of various novel algorithms and, through their combination (Carolan et al., 2014), develop new tools for drug discovery.
+Our ViCi software enables in silico screening of known ligands to provide new leads for drug design.
 Our interest in this direction is stimulated by our research into the biology of pathogenic species associated with human morbidity and mortality, and is focused on the probing of bacterial antibiotic resistance.

 Future projects and goals

 Together with international collaborators, we will undertake novel pilot projects aiming at interpretation of structural data obtained from various sources and projects of medical or biotechnological importance.
 We will continue to focus on software development for structural biology driven by general academic interest and continue contributing to provision of computational services, beamline facilities and applications for FEL-based diffraction.